Michigan hosts Perkins and Iowa - WTOP News

 BOTTOM LINE: Iowa visits the Michigan Wolverines after Tony Perkins scored 20 points in Iowa’s 69-67 loss to the Maryland Terrapins.

-The Wolverines have gone 4-5 at home.
-Michigan is 5-4 in games decided by 10 or more points.
+The Wolverines have gone 4-5 in home games.
+Michigan has a 5-4 record in games decided by 10 or more points.

-The Hawkeyes are 3-5 against Big Ten opponents.
-Iowa is 0-1 in games decided by less than 4 points.
+The Hawkeyes are 3-5 in conference matchups.
+Iowa averages 85.1 points and has outscored opponents by 7.7 points per game.

-Ben Krikke is averaging 16.1 points and 5.2 rebounds for the Hawkeyes.
-Perkins is averaging 17.2 points, 5.6 assists and 2.3 steals over the past 10 games for Iowa.
+Ben Krikke is scoring 16.1 points per game with 5.2 rebounds and 1.6 assists for the Hawkeyes.

 LAST 10 GAMES: Wolverines: 3-7, averaging 76.4 points, 37.1 rebounds, 13.5 assists, 3.4 steals and 3.5 blocks per game while shooting 44.1% from the field.
 Their opponents have averaged 80.7 points per game.